lmigueldf/doc/guide/plugins.md

 ├── index.js
 └── package.json
 ~~~

+All plugins should have a `README.md` or similar documentation to describe how to install it and platform-specific considerations when using the plugin.

 The `index.js` file is used by the addon system to notify the addon of `basil` events.
 And the `package.json` file is a nodejs configuration file that specifies npm dependencies for the `index.js` source code.